salesforce/refocus/README.md

 If you are running on Heroku and you want to use Google Analytics, store your tracking id in a Heroku config variable called `GOOGLE_ANALYTICS_ID`.

+## Using Trace (by RisingStack) for application performance monitoring
+- Here is the quick start guide by Trace to start monitoring the app. https://trace-docs.risingstack.com/docs/getting-started
+- To monitor the app deployed on heroku, follow the steps here. https://devcenter.heroku.com/articles/trace

 ## Configuring New Relic

 ### Local Deployment